 A stone cross boldly carved with Passion symbols stands atop the crowning gable.

 Despite its neoclassical makeover with arcades of fluted Doric columns supporting balustraded upper walks, the outstanding feature of the nave is the mudéjar style coffered beamed ceiling.
+Another recognizable remnant of the early mission is the monolithic baptismal font.

 The convento preserves its ample quadrangular two tier cloister with flattened arches on the lower level, doubling up on the second level.